tony-shifflett/lessonOne/README.md

 ### Investigating Web Sites Using Chrome DevTools

+We will be using `Chrome` as the default browser for the entirety of the cohort so open `Chrome` now.

-One of the main tools that front end developers use to investigate web sites in order to inspect html elements and css is Chrome Developer Tools or DevTools for short.
+One of the main tools that front end developers use to investigate web sites in order to inspect html elements and css is `Chrome Developer Tools` or `DevTools` for short.

 Although DevTools provides a list of tools to work with we will mainly use it for the following: